 Five studies with data on the potential association between current levels of PFOS in children and indicators of hypersensitivity present inconsistent results.
 Two of the cross-sectional studies based on NHANES data on children age 12-19 present data that suggest PFOS in children may generally be associated with decreased airway hypersensitivity (Humblet et al. 2014, Stein et al. 2016) and the third indicates that PFOS may be associated with increased odds ratio for self-reported food allergies (Buser and Scinicariello 2016).
-Humblet et al. (2014) reported an inverse relationship for current PFOS concentrations and asthma or wheeze using NHANES data from 1999-2000 and 2003-2008 (n = 1877).
+Humblet et al. (2014) reported an inverse relationship that was borderline significant for current PFOS concentrations and asthma (p = 0.13 and p = 07 In-linear and linear models respectively) or wheeze (p = 0.08 and p = 37 In-linear and linear models respectively) using NHANES data from 1999-2000 and 2003-2008 (n = 1877).
 Stein et al. (2016) examined potential association with total serum IgE and specific IgE levels to common allergens using a smaller sample size restricted to fewer sample years (n = 638; from 2005-2006).
-Serum PFOS concentration was associated with lower allergen-specific IgE levels for several allergens including plants and cockroaches/shrimp.
+Serum PFOS concentration was associated with lower allergenspecific IgE levels for several allergens including plants and cockroaches/shrimp.
 However, PFOS was associated with increased IgE levels to mold suggesting that the response to different allergens may be impacted differently by PFOS.

 In contrast to the generally negative relationship with airway-hypersensitivity markers from the NHANES data, current serum PFOS was associated with a higher odds ratio of doctor diagnosed asthma in a study of 231 asthmatic and 225 nonasthmatic children age 10-15 from Taiwan (Dong et al. 2013) (Figure D28).
 PFOS was also positively associated with total serum IgE, absolute eosinophil count and eosinophilic cationic protein concentration among asthmatics.
-In subsequent analyses of the case-control study of asthmatics in Taiwan, Zhu et al. (2016) explored the potential role of TH1 (IL-2 and IFN- γ) and TH2 cytokines (IL-4 and IL-5) as a mechanism by which PFOS or other PFAAs may contribute to the development of asthma and the role of the child's sex.
+In subsequent analyses of the case-control study of asthmatics in Taiwan, Zhu et al. (2016) explored the potential role of TH1 (IL-2 and IFN- $\gamma$ ) and TH2 cytokines (IL-4 and IL-5) as a mechanism by which PFOS or other PFAAs may contribute to the development of asthma and the role of the child's sex.
 There is overlap in cytokine function, but in general IL-4, IL-5 and other TH2 cytokines are associated with promotion of IgE and eosinophilic responses associated with atopy, asthma and hypersensitivity.
-In contrast, the IL-2, INF γ and other TH1 cytokines function in cell-mediated immunity against intracellular pathogens.
-Zhu et al. (2016) reported that in male children with asthma (n = 158), serum PFOS was associated with polarization toward a TH_2 response indicative of hypersensitivity; although the increased IL-4 and IL-5 cytokines were borderline significant in males (p = 0.059 and p = 0.064 respectively) and not significant in females (p = 0.350 and p = 0.940 respectively).
+In contrast, the IL-2, INF $\gamma$ and other TH1 cytokines function in cell-mediated immunity against intracellular pathogens.
+Zhu et al. (2016) reported that in male children with asthma (n = 158), serum PFOS was associated with polarization toward a $TH_2$ response indicative of hypersensitivity; although the increased IL-4 and IL-5 cytokines were borderline significant in males (p = 0.059 and p = 0.064 respectively) and not significant in females (p = 0.350 and p = 0.940 respectively).
 The limited evidence of a pro-TH2 cytokine shift that was stronger in males was similar to the finding that serum PFOS was associated with diagnosis of asthma when considering males and females together (p < 0.001) and for males alone (p = 0.001), that was not significant when evaluating PFOS and females alone (p = 0.899) (Zhu et al. 2016).